AnotherDaniel/up-trustable-release/trustable/assertions/TA-METHODOLOGIES_CONTEXT.md

 ---
-active: true
-derived: false
 level: 1.15.1
-links: []
 normative: false
-ref: ''
-reviewed: oaiAw_0kmoEFxDQIvl3loWpcE7rJnu46_fjPpSfLIRc=
 ---

 **Guidance**

 To satisfy this assertion, the manual processes applied in the verification of XYZ must be documented, together with the methodologies used, the results of applying these processes to specific aspects and iterations of XYZ or its components, and evidence that they have been reviewed using documented criteria.

 Any data analysis for TA-ANALYSIS should ideally be mostly automated to establish continuous feedback mechanisms.
 However, specifically, manual processes - such as those used for quality control assurances and the appropriate assignment of responsibilities - must be documented as evidence for TA-METHODOLOGIES.

 **Evidence**